-- 39. A member may only ask a question under paragraph 38 if they have either: - (a) given notice to the Director of Governance no later than 10am two clear working days before the meeting or - (b) the question relates to an urgent matter, they have the consent of the Chair to ask it and they have given notice containing the text of the question to be asked to the Director of Governance before the start of the meeting - 40.
-Upon receipt of a Notice of Question under paragraph 39(a) or (b), the Chair on the advice of the Director of Governance may determine that the question shall not be asked if it: - (a) does not relate to a matter in respect of which the Council has powers or duties; - (b) can, with the agreement of the proposed questioner, be more properly asked in another forum; - (c) is defamatory, frivolous, offensive or vexatious; - (d) is substantially the same as a question that has been asked by a member (whether at Council or in another forum) within the last three months, which has been adequately answered or actioned, and there has been no material change in circumstances since that time - 41.
+- 39. A member may only ask a question under paragraph 38 if they have either: - (a) given notice to the Director of Governance no later than 10am three clear working days before the meeting or - (b) the question relates to an urgent matter, they have the consent of the Chair to ask it and they have given notice containing the text of the question to be asked to the Director of Governance before the start of the meeting - 40.
+Upon receipt of a Notice of Question under paragraph 39(a) or (b), the Chair on the advice of the Director of Governance may determine that the question shall not be asked if it: - (a) does not relate to a matter in respect of which the Council has powers or duties: - (b) can, with the agreement of the proposed questioner, be more properly asked in another forum; - (c) is defamatory, frivolous, offensive or vexatious; - (d) is more than 250 words in length - (e) the member asking the question has asked for a written answer rather than an oral answer. - (f) is substantially the same as a question that has been asked by a member (whether at Council or in another forum) within the last three months, which has been adequately answered or actioned, and there has been no material change in circumstances since that time - 41.
 If a question requires the disclosure of confidential or exempt information as defined in the Local Government Act 1972, it may be raised at a relevant point on the agenda (as determined by the Chair) following a resolution to exclude the public.